 The Company is not aware of any material outstanding claim and litigation against them.

 Note 16 - Subsequent Events

-Except for the above, the Company has determined that it does not have any material subsequent events to disclose in these unaudited condensed consolidated interim financial statements.
+Except for the above and the following, the Company has determined that it does not have any other material subsequent events to disclose in these unaudited condensed consolidated interim financial statements.